-- (a) In our opinion, the accounting and other records and the registers required by the Act to be kept by the Company and its subsidiaries of which we have acted as auditors have been properly kept in accordance with the provisions of the Act. - We have considered the accounts of the subsidiary of which we have not acted as auditors, which are indicated in Note 9 to the financial statements, being accounts that have been included in the consolidated accounts - We are satisfied that the accounts of the subsidiaries that have been consolidated with the Company's financial statements are in form and content appropriate and proper for the purposes of the preparation of the financial statements of the Group and we have received satisfactory information and explanations required by us for those purposes. - (d) Our audit reports on the accounts of the subsidiaries did not contain any qualification or any adverse comment made under Section 174(3) of the Act execpt as disclosed in Note 9 to the financlial statements
+- (a) In our opinion, the accounting and other records and the registers required by the Act to be kept by the Company and its subsidiaries for which we have acted as auditors have been properly kept in accordance with the provisions of the Act. - (b) We are satisfied that the financial statements of the subsidiaries that have been consolidated with the financial statements of the Company are in form and content appropriate and proper for the purposes of the preparation of the consolidated financial statements and we have received satisfactory information and explanations required by us for those purposes. - (c) The auditors' reports on the financial statements of the subsidiaries were not subject to any qualification and did not include any comment required to be made under Section 174(3) of the Act.
+Other than those subsidiaries with emphasis of matter paragraph in the auditors' reports disclosed in Note 8 to the financial statements, the auditors' reports on the financial statements of the remaining subsidiaries did not contain any qualification or any adverse comments made under Section 174(3) of the Companies Act, 1965 in Malaysia.